Quick summary of key school information

 Teaching approach of the school |

-Yokohama Christian School has embraced a Classical, Christian teaching approach in its classrooms.
+Yokohama Christian School has embraced a Classically-inspired, Christian teaching approach in its classrooms.
 This approach is interdisciplinary in nature and focuses and giving students the tools in which to explore the world around them.
 The reading of challenging works of literature is an important facet of the classical curriculum.
-Latin is also studied from grade 2 as it provides additional knowledge and insight into the English language, broadening the vocabulary of our students.
+Since all of our students are currently living in Japan, we teach Japanese language at different levels to help students further their language development.
 Yokohama Christian School also offers educational opportunities for parents and students within our community of Yokohama.
-Each fall the school sponsors a parenting seminar with a speaker qualified to discuss important parenting issues. |
+Each year the school sponsors a parenting seminar with a speaker qualified to discuss important parenting issues. |